-This program was expanded to apply to other major corridors that are undefined at this time.
-The program implementation also includes other major corridors that are undefined at this time.
-The annual fund level for this program is currently \$500,000.
-To date C/CAG has awarded only \$200,000 in four years.
-It is proposed that the new authorization level be reduced to \$200,000 to help fund other program expansions.
+Proposed: It is proposed to expand this program to fund innovative strategies that reduce auto commute trip demands, in partnership with other public or private entities.
+The annual fund level for this program is currently \$200,000.
+It is proposed that the new authorization level be increased to \$250,000 to help fund program expansions (See note under Total Funding).

-- Increase the number of plans adopted by the Cities. - Provide incentives for jurisdictions to look at El Camino Real and other major corridors from a holistic approach by integrating land use and multi-modal transportation planning.

-5B.
-Transportation Improvement Strategies to Reduce Green House Gases
+- Increase the number of plans adopted by the Cities - Provide incentives for jurisdictions to look at El Camino Real and other major corridors from a holistic approach by integrating land use and multi-modal transportation planning. - Implement innovative strategies to reduce auto commute trip demands in partnership with other public or private entities. - b.
+Transportation Improvement Strategies to Reduce Green House Gases.

-The Transportation Improvement Strategies to Reduce Green House Gases is a program to provide matching funds to countywide or regionally significant transportation projects that reduce greenhouse gases.
-Example projects include the following:
+The Transportation Improvement Strategies to Reduce Green House Gases is a program to provide matching funds to implement countywide or regionally significant transportation projects that reduce greenhouse gases.
+Past example projects include the following: